datalayer/primer-rjsf/README.md

 yarn dev
 ```

-You can display examples chaning the imports of the `main.tsx` file.
+You can display examples changing the imports of the `main.tsx` file.

 ```ts
 import App from './examples/FormExample1';